San Antonio: History

 Under the leadership of Juan Leal Goraz, the group marched overland from Veracruz to the Presidio San Antonio de Béxar, where they arrived on March 9, 1731.
 Due to marriages along the way, the party now included 15 families, a total of 56 persons.
 They joined the military community established in 1718.
 The immigrants formed the nucleus of the villa of San Fernando de Béxar, the first regularly organized civil government in Texas.
 Several older families of San Antonio trace their descent from the Canary Island colonists.
 María Rosa Padrón was the first baby born of Canary Islander descent in San Antonio.

 During the Spanish–Mexican settlement of Southwestern lands, which took place over the following century, Juan Leal Goraz Jr. was a prominent figure.
 He claimed nearly 100,000 sq miles (153,766 acres) as Spanish territory and held some control for nearly three decades; this area stretched across six present-day states.
 San Antonio was designated as Leal Goraz's capital.
 It represented Mexican expansion into the area.
 With his robust military forces, he led exploration and establishing Spanish colonial bases as far as San Francisco, California.
 Widespread bankruptcy forced Leal Goraz Jr.'s army back into the current boundaries of Mexico; they fell into internal conflict and turmoil with neighboring entities.

 San Antonio grew to become the largest Spanish settlement in Texas; it was designated as the capital of the Spanish, later Mexican, province of Tejas.
 From San Antonio, the Camino Real (today Nacogdoches Road), was built to the small frontier town of Nacogdoches.
 Mexico allowed European American settlers from the United States into the territory; they mostly occupied land in the eastern part.
-When Antonio López de Santa Anna unilaterally abolished the Mexican Constitution of 1824, violence ensued in many states of Mexico.
+In 1835, when Antonio López de Santa Anna unilaterally abolished the Mexican Constitution of 1824, violence ensued in many states of Mexico. which led to many short-lived independent republics.
+This, in addition to Mexico's abolition of slavery, and cultural differences between the Texians and the Mexicans, led to the Texas Revolution.

-In a series of battles, the Texian Army succeeded in forcing Mexican soldiers out of the settlement areas east of San Antonio, which were dominated by Americans.
+In a series of battles, the Texian Army, which was made up primarily of American citizens, succeeded in forcing Mexican soldiers out of the settlement areas east of San Antonio.
 Under the leadership of Ben Milam, in the Battle of Bexar, December 1835, Texian forces captured San Antonio from forces commanded by General Martin Perfecto de Cos, Santa Anna's brother-in-law.
 In the spring of 1836, Santa Anna marched on San Antonio.
 A volunteer force under the command of James C. Neill occupied and fortified the deserted Alamo mission.